10-Day Portugal Trip (Part 2/5) – Sintra and Cascais Day Trip

 Getting around Sintra

 Once you arrive at Sintra, there are circuit buses right outside the station to take you around all the essential sights around town.
 Look for bus #434, which does a loop from the train station to the first two sights in our itinerary and then passes through the historic town centre.
 The first bus starts at 9.15 am.
-Going around just by foot or by driving is not recommended.
+Getting around on foot or by driving is not recommended, as it’s a very steep walk and some sights are not reachable by car.

 Itinerary for Visiting Sintra and Cascais